What is the P-C-D Framework and Why Is It Important for My Contractor Website?

 If your website is more like a digital business card, don’t stress.

-Most home improvement businesses and contractors aren’t using the P-C-D framework which is great news.
+Most trade and home improvement businesses and contractors aren’t using the P-C-D framework which is great news.
 It means you haven’t lost ground in your market, and it means you can become the #1 business by applying these strategies yourself.